cavaliercoder/cavaliercoder.github.io/_drafts/post-mortem.md

 reminded us to stay humble.

-While reports came in from our colleagues and customers that images were failing to display on the site, a ragtag team of Developers and SysAdmins invoked our Incident Response process.
+While reports came in from our colleagues and customers that images were failing to display on the site, a killer team of Developers and SysAdmins invoked our Incident Response process.
 We borrow heavily from ITIL Incident Management and [Google's Site Reliability Engineering](https://landing.google.com/sre/book.html).

-The process calls us to stay calm, objective and to seek out quality information to assist us in better decision making.
+The process calls for us to stay calm, objective and to seek out quality information for better decision making.

 ## Network I/O deviations
 Initially we discovered unusual network I/O patterns on our Content API servers.